prcleary/deef/README.md

 - `XML`
 - `xml2`

-The app is also available to run from the PHE test Shiny Server [here](http://shiny.users.unix.phe.gov.uk:3838/paul/deef/) if you have access to the PHE network.
-You can also run the app at the Government Digital Service at <https://deef.cloudapps.digital/> (hosted on government servers but no sensitive data please to be on the safe side).
+The app is also available to run as a demo at <https://deef.paulcleary.net> (hosted on my server but no sensitive data please).

-You can also use the extraction function in your own code - see <https://gitlab.phe.gov.uk/snippets/58>.
+You can also use the extraction function in your own code - see <https://gist.github.com/prcleary/c7f4dcbd9226c491ee53161ad7f88cef>.